HuwCampbell/HuwCampbell.github.io/resume.markdown

 Experience
 ----------

+**Icicle Language and Platform**, Icicle Platform ( Continuing )

+Icicle is a novel, streaming query language with a distinctive modal type system for handling the single pass invariants of a streaming computation as well as predictable and explicit error handling.

+I've been working to bring Icicle up to commercial standards, discovering novel optimisation techniques and improving its typing rules for correctness and flexibility.
+Concurrently, I've implemented an efficient Kafka streaming execution engine, and researched and discovered novel storage techniques for on disc representation of recursive data types in columnar file formats.

 **Principal Consultant**, Simple Machines ( September 2018 – Present )

 Simple Machines is a high end technology consulting firm, my role is